ionic-team/ionic-docs/src/content/faq/glossary.md

   <section id="shim">
     <a href="#shim"><h3>Shim</h3></a>
-    <p>A shim is a piece of code that normailizes an APIs across browsers.
-A shim can have it's own API that hides the browser specific implimentation from the end user.</p>
+    <p>A shim is a piece of code that normalizes an APIs across browsers.
+A shim can have it's own API that hides the browser specific implementation from the end user.</p>
   </section>

   <section id="transpiler">